gillyspy/jkuery/upgrade/readme.md

 create a file in the markers directory without that extension. e.g. "KAdminPageHeader" Afer that, if you have any scripts in the \adminui dir then you can reapply the patch and your scripts will be linked (active).
 Here is a mapping to which files work on which dir:
 KPrintablePageHeader   : \not specific to any portal KPageHeader	       : \not relevant at this time KAdminPageHeader       : \adminui
 KWelcomePageHeader     : \adminui
 KSysPageHeader	       : \systemui
-KWelcomePageHeaderSys:	\systemui
+KWelcomePageHeaderSys  : \systemui
 KUserPageHeader	       : \userui

 Example of activating a script only on the main Admin interface but not on the admin welcome page:
 \adminui\myscript.js